 (14)

 using a Fourier spectral method[5][6] based on Khachaturyan’s elasticity theory[7].
 Table 2.3 summarizes the boundary conditions implemented in typical types of systems.
-Examples showing the influence of elastic boundary condition on the magnetic domain structure can be found in Ref.[8] [x].
+Examples showing the influence of elastic boundary condition on the magnetic domain structure can be found in Ref.[8].

 Table 2.3 Elastic boundary conditions